 [co-author: Mollie Smith]

-*Mollie Smith is a rising senior and prelaw student at Samford University who is working for the summer in our Atlanta Office.
+Mollie Smith is a senior and prelaw student at Samford University who is working in Constangy's Atlanta Office.